revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-`display`: none removes the element from the normal layout flow and allow other elements to fill in. `visibility`: hidden tag is rendered, it takes space in the normal flow but doesn't show it.
+`display`: none removes the element from the normal layout flow and allow other elements to fill in. `visibility`: hidden tag is rendered; it takes space in the normal flow but doesn't show it.

 </blockquote>
 </details>

 ---

-24. What are the differences between inline, block and inline-block?
+24. What are the differences between inline, block and inline block?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 `inline`, elements do not break the flow. think of span it fits in the line.
 Important points about inline elements, margin/ padding will push other elements horizontally not vertically.
-Moreover, inline elements ignores height and width.
+Moreover, inline elements ignore height and width.

-`block`, breaks the flow and dont sits inline. they are usually container like div, section, ul and also text p, h1, etc.
+`block`, breaks the flow and don’t sit inline. they are usually container like div, section, ul and also text p, h1, etc.

-`inline-block`, will be similar to inline and will go with the flow of the page.
-Only differences is this this will take height and width.
+`inline block`, will be similar to inline and will go with the flow of the page.
+Only differences are, this will take height and width.

 </blockquote>
 </details>